Supersymmetric gradient flow in N=1 SYM: Gradient flow equation in SYM

 \subsection{The issue of SYM flow equation in the Wess-Zumino gauge}

 The Wess-Zumino gauge fixing (\ref{WZ_gauge_fixing}) is broken by the time evolution because the breaking term appear in R.H.S of (\ref{formal_GF_SYM}).
-The authors of Ref.\cite{Kikuchi:2014rla} have tried to construct the flow equation in the gauge adding the fixing term of extended gauge transformation to (\ref{formal_GF_SYM}):
+The authors of Ref.\cite{Kikuchi:2014rla} have tried to construct the flow equation in the gauge adding a fixing term given by an extended gauge transformation to (\ref{formal_GF_SYM}):